Polaris Transportation Group logo Polaris Transportation Group logo

 Cross Border LTL | CUSTOMS SOLUTIONS

-1. I have never shipped to Canada.
+1. I have never shipped to the USA or Canada.
 What do I need?

-2. What documents do I need in order to ship to Canada?
+2. What documents do I need to ship to the USA or Canada?

-3. Do I need a customs broker in order to ship to Canada?
+3. Do I need a customs broker to ship to the USA or Canada?

 Yes.
-The customs broker will file your shipment electronically and also calculate your duties and taxes that must be paid.
+For both the USA and Canada, a customs broker will file your shipment electronically and calculate the duties and taxes required.

-4. Do I need to use H.S codes to classify my freight?
+4. Do I need to use Harmonized System (H.S.) codes to classify my freight?

 Yes.
-Highly recommended as commodities must be classified using the tariff number system.
+It is highly recommended for both the USA and Canada, as all commodities must be classified using the H.S. codes.

-5. Do I need a Canadian carrier in order to move shipments into Canada?
+5. Do I need a specific carrier to move shipments into the USA or Canada?

 6. Do I pay duties on my shipment?

 Yes.
-Duties and taxes are applicable on most shipments.
-Your Customs broker will be better able to advise you of the duties and also rebates that you may be eligible for.
+Duties and taxes apply to most shipments to both the USA and Canada.
+Your customs broker can advise you on the duties and any rebates you may be eligible for in each country.

 7. Does the “Free Trade Agreement” mean my freight crosses the border for free?

-No. The Free Trade Agreement simply refers to certain tariffs and duties that no longer apply between trade.
+No. The Free Trade Agreement refers to certain tariffs and duties that no longer apply between trade partners, but freight still incurs other costs when crossing the border.

-8. Do I need country of origin markings on my freight?
+8. Do I need country of origin markings (COO) on my freight?

 For a downloadable PDF version of our FAQs click here or read to our Glossary of Terms.